Timor-Leste has signed and ratified the Treaty on the Prohibition of Nuclear Weapons (TPNW), and has been legally bound by it since 18 September 2022.

 Dionisio Da Costa Babo Soares, the then-minister of foreign affairs of Timor-Leste, signed the TPNW at a high-level ceremony in New York on 26 September 2018.

+On 25 April 2022, the national parliament of Timor-Leste adopted a draft resolution with unanimous support to ratify the TPNW.
 Speaking in support of the resolution, Adaljíza Magno, the then-minister of foreign affairs, said: “We know the consequence of the Hiroshima and Nagasaki bombings and we don’t want the world to experience the same thing.”

 José Agostinho Sequeira, the president of the parliamentary committee on security, defence and foreign affairs, hailed it as a significant move in the campaign to abolish nuclear weapons.